Guide

 Frequently asked questions

-Why does my AI agent break after a model update?
+Why does my agent break after a model update?

 Model updates change how the model interprets your prompt - even when the prompt itself hasn't changed.
 Instruction following priority, output formatting, tone, and reasoning behavior can all shift.
 A prompt optimized for GPT-4-0613 may behave differently on GPT-4o or GPT-4.1 because the model's interpretation of the same instructions has changed.